Regulatory requirements slow down the pace of innovation

 The extensive regulations in life sciences can be difficult for smaller companies to navigate without affecting their core focus on research and development.
 With the right compliance support, these companies can reallocate resources and accelerate the pace of innovation without compromising regulatory compliance.

-• Life science companies face the dual challenge of balancing strict requirements with the need for innovation and efficiency.
-Compliance and regulations need to be integrated early in the development process to avoid costly mistakes later.
-With our experience, we help companies to choose the right systems and processes that support production and regulations, strengthening their growth and competitiveness," says Cecilia Fällman, Business Area Manager for Compliance at Plantvision.
+• Life science companies face a dual challenge: balancing strict requirements with the need for innovation and efficiency.
+Compliance and regulations must be integrated early in the development process to avoid costly mistakes later on.
+With our experience, we help companies choose the right systems and processes that support production and regulations, which strengthens their growth and competitiveness, says Cecilia Fällman, Business Area Manager for Compliance at Plantvision.

 Running a life science company requires a balance between production, quality and regulatory requirements.
 By optimizing processes from development to production, companies can meet market needs while driving innovation and growth.

-• By digitalize and automating manufacturing processes, life science companies can not only streamline their production, but also ensure high quality and faster delivery to the market.
-With the right system solutions and technical excellence, we can help companies optimize their processes, meet regulatory requirements and strengthen their competitiveness in a dynamic and demanding industry," develops Cecilia Jacobsson, Business Area Manager for Technology at Plantvision.
+• By digitalize automating manufacturing processes, life science companies can not only streamline their production, but also ensure high quality and faster delivery to market.
+With the right system solutions and cutting-edge technical expertise, we can help companies optimize their processes, meet regulatory requirements, and strengthen their competitiveness in a dynamic and demanding industry, explains Cecilia Jacobsson, Business Area Manager for Technology at Plantvision.

 About the survey

-Syno International has conducted a qualitative survey among 31 life science companies in the Skåne region.
-The interviews were conducted during two weeks in November 2024.
+Syno International Plantvision a qualitative survey of 31 life science companies in the Skåne region on behalf of Plantvision .
+The interviews were conducted over a two-week period in November 2024.

 For more information, please contact: